solidoss/solidframe/tutorials/mpipc_request/README.md

 ```
 For the protocol implementation we're using two message completion callbacks - one for request and the other for response.

-The callback for response is called on the successfull delivery (i.e. successfully sent on socket - NOT necesarily received on client) and it only consist of some checking - no real code.
+The callback for response is called on the successful delivery (i.e. successfully sent on socket - NOT necessarily received on client) and it only consist of some checking - no real code.

 The request callback, on the other hand, is called when a request is received from a client and does:
  * create a Response message from the Request one